kullrich/CRBHits/paper.md

 The CRBH algorithm was introduced by @aubry2014deep and builds upon the traditional RBH approach to find additional orthologous sequences between two sets of sequences.
-As described earlier [@aubry2014deep; @scott2017shmlast], CRBH uses the sequence search results to fit an expect-value (e-value) cutoff given each RBH to subsequently add sequence pairs to the list of bona-fide orthologs given their alignment length.
+As described earlier [@aubry2014deep; @scott2017shmlast], CRBH uses the sequence search results to fit an expect value (E-value) cutoff given each RBH to subsequently add sequence pairs

+to the list of bona-fide orthologs given their alignment length.

 Unfortunately, as mentioned by @scott2017shmlast, the original